cbourke/ComputerScienceII/documents/syllabus.md

 There are 8 assignments as well as a design document.
 Assignments will be due 1 second before midnight Friday evening the week that they are due.
-Code and other relevant *artifacts* must be submitted using webhandin unless otherwise stated.
-If there are written portions of the homework, they should be typed.
-You should typeset code snippets using a monotype font (Courier for example) for readability.
-Figures may be hand drawn, but you are encouraged to use some sort of software to render them.
+Code and other relevant *artifacts* must be submitted using handin unless otherwise stated.

 In this course, most of the assignments build on prior assignments.
 Therefore, it is **extremely important** for you to stay on task and not fall behind with assignments.
 You should start on assignments early and resolve any and all issues (bugs, design flaws) as soon as possible so they do not carry over to the next assignment.
+To facilitate good time management, we have provided a **Gantt Chart** with a recommended schedule of work.

 ### 15th Week Policy Notification